-Kayte Spector-Bagdady is an Assistant Professor in the Department of Obstetrics and Gynecology at the University of Michigan Medical School and is also the Chief of the Research Ethics Service in the Center for Bioethics and Social Sciences in Medicine (CBSSM).
-At UM she also serves as Chair of the Research Ethics Committee, a clinical ethicist through CBSSM’s Clinical Ethics Service, and a member of IRB Council.
-Her current work focuses on the limits of current governance structures over private biomedical data collection and sharing, as well as secondary research use of biomedical data by learning health systems, professional organizations, and clinical researchers.
-Her recent work has appeared in the Journal of Clinical Oncology, Health Affairs, The Hastings Center Report, and the American Journal of Obstetrics and Gynecology.
+Kayte Spector-Bagdady, Assistant Professor in the Department of Obstetrics and Gynecology at the University of Michigan Medical School and the Chief of the Research Ethics Service in the Center for Bioethics and Social Sciences in Medicine, is a lawyer/bioethicist who focuses on the secondary research use of health data and biospecimens.
+Her research has been funded by the National Human Genome Research Institute, the Greenwall Foundation, and the Michigan Institute for Clinical & Health Research.
+She currently holds an NIH Career Development Award studying the genetic data-sharing market with a focus on agreements between private industry and academic medical centers.
+Her recent work has been published in JAMA Oncology, the Journal of Clinical Oncology, Genetics in Medicine, Health Affairs, The Hastings Center Report, and the American Journal of Obstetrics and Gynecology among others.

 Prof. Spector received her J.D. and M.Bioethics from the University of Pennsylvania Law School and School of Medicine respectively after graduating from Middlebury College.
-She completed a research fellowship in bioethics at CBSSM.
+She completed a research fellowship in bioethics at Michigan Medicine.
 She is also a former practicing drug and device attorney and was Associate Director of the Presidential Commission for the Study of Bioethical Issues under President Obama (2010-2015).